kalyan-prusty/Open-Source-Physical-Design-Using-OpenLane/README.md

 ![image](https://user-images.githubusercontent.com/33130256/183276403-5177d5fc-20f0-4af3-9cc0-ae3a3a186fca.png)

-## Day 5 - Routing and GDS generation in RTL2GDS FLow
+## Day 5 - Final steps for RTL2GDS using tritonRoute and openSTA

 ##### Global and Detailed Routing
 OpenLANE uses FastRoute as global and TritonRoute as the detailed routing engine for physical implementations of designs.
 Routing consists of two stages: